AdityaUmathe/CyberSentinel-Event-Correlation/README.md

 pip install pyyaml geoip2
 ```

-- `pyyaml` -- required by L3, L4, L5, and FUSION for reading YAML configuration
+- `pyyaml` -- required by L3 and L4 for reading YAML configuration
 - `geoip2` -- optional, only needed for GeoIP/ASN enrichment in L2

 ### Databases (optional, for full enrichment)